Forte Family Lawyers Melbourne

 FINANCIAL MATTERS / PROPERTY SETTLEMENT

-This website of the Family Court provides information regarding financial matters, including reaching agreement without going to Court, spousal maintenance and steps to be undertaken if you agree, or don’t agree, about property and finance matters.
+This court’s website provides information regarding financial matters, including reaching agreement without going to Court, spousal maintenance and steps to be undertaken if you agree, or don’t agree, about property and finance matters.

 FINANCIAL STATEMENTS